fpr1m3/opencode-pai-plugin/README.md

 *   Log all events and tool calls to the `.opencode/history/raw-outputs` directory.
 *   Update the terminal tab title with the current session status.
 *   Create a session summary in `.opencode/history/sessions` when a session ends.

+---

+**Disclaimer:** This project is not built by the OpenCode team and is not affiliated with them in any way.